brycefisher/brycefisher.github.io-jekyll/_posts/2015-10-25-testing-aws-go-sdk-integration.md

 ---
 title: "Testing AWS Go SDK Integrations"
-excerpt: "If you're using Testify and Mockery, getting units to work with some AWS Go SDK pagination methods can be hairy.
+excerpt: "If you're using Testify, getting test coverage over your AWS Go SDK integration code can be really hard.
 I'll show my (somewhat unconventional) strategy to cover ALL the code paths in your application."
 category: golang
 tags: testing, golang
 layout: post
 ---

 When programming in Golang, the Mockery project painlessly generates Testify mocks from any interface.
-But very rarely (and specifically in the AWS Go SDK), you run into situations that Mockery + Testify doesn't handle well.
-If you're sure that Testify has failed you, you must then navigate a minefield of horrors.
+But very rarely (and specifically in the AWS Go SDK), you run into situations that Testify doesn't handle well.
+If you think that Testify has failed you, then prepare to enter... _a minefield of horrors_!

 <p class="responsive-image"><a href="https://www.flickr.com/photos/andyandorla/362709263/">
 <img alt="A sign labeled Minefield hangs on a forlorn barbed wire fence" src="/img/2015/minefield.jpg">